Cusp types of arithmetic hyperbolic manifolds: Introduction

 \subsection{Acknowledgements}

-The first author would like to thank Steve Boyer for many helpful conversations.
-The second author would like to thank Alan Reid for helpful insights and for introducing him to the problem.
+The first author would like to thank Steve Boyer and Michael Albanese for many helpful conversations.
+The second author would like to thank Alan Reid for many helpful conversations and for introducing him to the problem.
 DM is supported by an NSERC Discovery grant and a Canada Research Chair.